ericksonaspa/Highly-Available-and-Scalable-Web-Application/README.md

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/fe13da08-b989-4343-922c-bacc3900e7bf)

 2. Let's proceed with setting up the launch template step by step.
-First, set Launch template name and Template version description as shown below, and select **Checkbox** for **Provide guidance in Auto Scaling guidance**.
+First, set the Launch template name and Template version description as shown below, and select **Checkbox** for **Provide guidance in Auto Scaling guidance**.
 Select this checkbox to enable the template you create to be utilized by Amazon EC2 Auto Scaling.

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/ba0925cd-a60d-49e4-82dc-5a371b3db50b)

 3. Scroll down to set the launch template contents.
 In **Amazon Machine Image(AMI)**, set the AMI to **Web Server v1**, which was created in the previous EC2 lab.
 You can find it by typing **Web Server v1** in the search section, or you can scroll down to find it in the My AMI section.
 Next, select **t2.micro** for the instance type.
-We are not going to configure SSH access because this is only for Web service server.
+We are not going to configure SSH access because this is only for the Web service server.
 Therefore, we do not use key pairs.

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/b8e0c3a2-78db-420f-b74a-27dab10f5474)